Battle of Balikpapan (1942): 24 January

 During and after the occupation of Balikpapan, ABDA Air Force, mainly that of the Dutch, launch daily air raids from Samarinda II airfield to help destabilize, if not dislodging Japanese forces.
-On 24 January, the first wave strike Japanese forces at 07:15, consisted of 10 Martin B-10 bombers of the 1-VLG-I Squadron escorted by 14 Buffalos of the 1-VLG-V and 2-VLG-V Squadrons.
+On 24 January, the first wave struck Japanese forces at 07:15.
+This attack consisted of 10 Martin B-10 bombers of the 1-VLG-I Squadron, escorted by 14 Buffalos of the 1-VLG-V and 2-VLG-V Squadrons.
 Despite heavy Japanese AA fire, no Dutch planes were shot down.
-Dutch pilots claimed that they sank a transport ship, damaged another one and strike the destroyer Kawakaze again.
+Dutch pilots claimed that they sank a transport ship, damaged another one and struck the destroyer Kawakaze again.
 Yet Japanese reports showed that the attack failed to damage or sunk a single ship.

 At approximately 08:00, three Japanese Navy Zeros operating out of Tarakan conducted a strafing run over Samarinda II airfield.
 A KNILM DC-3 with three BPM evacuees onboard was straddled but managed to crash land in the jungle.
 A group of Dayak people and a missionary later saved them, though one of the BPM evacuee died of his injury beforehand.
 Dutch AA fire from the airfield shot down a Zero that crashed intact, thus enabling Dutch forces to obtain intel on the fighter's strengths and weaknesses.

 Between 09:00 and 09:50, eight B-17 Flying Fortresses of the U.S. 7th and 19th Bomb Group that had departed from Malang attacked the ships at anchor.
 The B-17s shot down two Zeros who intercepted the formation, for a cost of three bombers slightly damaged and no hits scored.
-Later in the afternoon, 14 Buffalos of 1-VLG-V Squadron, followed by 10 Martin B-10s flew out of Samarinda II to scout and bombard Japanese troop positions.
+Later in the afternoon, 14 Buffalos of 1-VLG-V Squadron followed by 10 Martin B-10s flew out of Samarinda II to scout and bombard Japanese troop positions.
 Thick clouds and Japanese AA fire scattered the formations and the attack scored no hits, but they managed to shoot down two Mitsubishi F1M 'Pete' scout planes.
 When the attack wave landed at 15:30, six Zeros and a Babs caught them in a second raid.
 Three Zeros strafed and destroyed three Martin B-10s.
 Three Buffalos of 1-VLG-V attempted to dislodge the fighters, but the Zeros shot down two of them.
 One Zero was eventually badly damaged by AA fire and ditched in the sea.